Mohammad Sharif Saiidi: Poetry

-Saeedi was a member of Cultural Center of Afghanistani writers in exile.
+Saeedi was a member of Cultural Center of Afghan writers in exile.
 In this centre, he cooperated with the journals of Siraj and Dor-e Dari.
 According to many cultural experts and figures and as Rahnaward Zaryab commented: Dore-e Dari is the best Persian journal in the field of literature and art.
 This journal had a special status amongst the literary and artistic circles.
 Sharif Saiidi was a member of editorial board as well as managing poetry and translation section of the journal.
 Several articles of Saiidi on various topics have been published in this journal.
 ‘Modernism and the obstacles of Afghanistan poetry’ was amongst the most influential articles of Saiidi.
 He has also translated and published various stories and poems from English to Persian in Dor-e Dari.

 Saiidi was the responsible person in literature section of magazine "Solidarity" and was also the editor of the magazine.
 He published poetry, stories and travelogues in this weekly journal.
 His multi-part travelogue of his trip to Mazar-e-Sharif and Bamiyan was considered as one of the most read texts of the journal.

 Saiidi has also collaborated with the literature section of scientific journal of ‘Siraj’, which is publication of Cultural Centre of Writers of Afghanistan in Qom.

 Amongst Saiidi’s works one can mention the modification of the book ‘Naqd’e Bidel’ i.e. critique of Bidel written by Salahuddin Saljoughi.
 Saiidi prepared this book for the Ehsani Publications in Qom in 1995 but the book did not get published as another publication managed to publish it quicker than Ehsani Publication and that limited the market for the book.

 The literary and academic community welcomed Saeedi’s poems.
 For example, his poems were cited in the textbooks of the Kabul University and Isfahan University.
 Many thesis and dissertation were dedicated to analysis of his poems and prose in Afghanistan universities.
 Ms. Somaye Arab Nezhad in Kashan University wrote her PhD thesis on sonnets of Saeedi.
 Dr. Zaher Fayez’s PhD research was about Saeedi and three other poets’ poems in Isfahan University.

 In Iran, Saiidi has been involved in teaching literature and journalism.
 In Sweden, he has been engaged with interpreting and translation centers of the Swedish Ministry of Defense, cooperation with the international Swedish Radio and finally with Swedish schools in teaching mother tongue and tuition.